iiccsss/iiccsss.github.io/_pages/registration.md

 <a class="btn btn-primary btn" href="https://forms.office.com/e/XWMc4McidD">Register here!</a>

 IICCSSS 2025 will take place in Darmstadt from 1st to 5th of September.
-The registration is open!.
+Registration is open!

 ### Registration fees